Registration is opening soon. Sign Up

 Cannabis oil is an oil infused with cannabinoids extracted from dry cannabis leaves.
 Cannabis oil has a far more concentrated cannabinoid content and usually has 10 times the potency of an equivalent amount of dry leaf.
 There are a variety of ways to ingest different types of cannabis oil.

-Cannabis oil is produced through a solvent extraction process which extracts cannabinoids from dried cannabis flowers.
+Cannabis oil is produced through Supercritical CO2 extraction which extracts cannabinoids from cannabis flowers.
 The oil is then treated and refined to improve its quality.
 It is tested then sent to a patient.

 Although we do not currently offer cannabis extracts we are in the process of expanding production to include a range of medical cannabis extracts.